-We set the record straight by answering your top pay-related questions
+We set the record straight about your top Doctor pay-related questions

-Back in November last year, we released the findings from our first Wavelength Medical Recruitment and Locum Attitudes Survey and at the same time uncovered some recurring myths around doctors’ salaries and rates of pay.
+In our findings from our first Wavelength Medical Recruitment and Locum Attitudes Survey, we uncovered some recurring myths around doctors’ salaries and rates of pay.

 According to our research, not only do some Doctors incorrectly believe medical recruitment agencies take a fee out of their salary package, but they also believe agencies play a bigger role than they actually do in determining locum and permanent doctor pay rates.